 3. Intelligence: The Final factor is how much intelligence does the robotic automation need.

-Industries that benefit the most from automation and robotic integration:
+Industries that benefit the most from robotic automation integration:

 - Consumer Goods